longturn/freeciv21/docs/Contributing/style-guide.rst

 Heading 3
     Heading 3 is used to break a chapter into sub-chapters in a document.
-Heading 3 is not shown on the left side table of contents since we specifcally only show 2 levels in the :file:`conf.py` configuration file.
+Heading 3 is not shown on the left side table of contents since we specifically only show 2 levels in the :file:`conf.py` configuration file.
     The dash is used to denote Heading 3 like this:

 .. code-block:: rst